ZalozbaDev/speech_recognition_acoustic_model_training/step1_model_adaptation/README.md

 Outputs:

 * adapted model "hsb.hmm" and (unmodified) "feainfo.object"
 * generated "classes.txt" and "hsb.grm" from phoneme map and pronunciation rules
+* generated lexicon "hsb_sampa.ulex" from all the provided speech corpora
 	* see "Dockerfile" on how to extract the files after successful container build

 Evaluation: